 Zucchinis – a medium sized zucchini, grated easy enough with a box grater

 Chickpea flour – or also known as besan flour and is made from grinding up chickpeas.
 If you live in the USA it’s also called garbanzo or gram flour.
-It’s gluten free and this recipe uses 3/4 of a cup.
+It’s gluten free and this recipe uses a couple of tablespoons.

 Parsley – gives these little crunch balls that gorgeously green colour